sergey-vun/microsoft-graph-docs/concepts/data-connect-quickstart-07.md

     CloudBlobContainer _storageContainer;
     ```

 1. Add the following method to the **EmailMetricsController** class.
-This will process an Azure blob and update a collection representing the email accounts and how many recipients there were combined across all emails found for the extracted accounts:
+This will process an Azure blob and update a collection representing the email accounts and how many recipients there were combined across all emails found for the extracted accounts.

     ```csharp
     private void ProcessBlobEmails(List<Models.EmailMetric> emailMetrics, CloudBlob emailBlob)